Barkada exists for the betterment of the California State Polytechnic

 for all dealings of the club.
 They also create and distribute agenda 48

 2. VICE PRESIDENT – The Vice President is responsible for assisting

 the President in the making of executive decisions and promoting

 open communication in the entire club.
 The Vice President acts as

 the primary liaison between the executive board, the Member

 Internship Board, and the Member Advisory Board.
-The Vice
+In

 President reports to the President, and the Executive Board on all

 matters of the club.
 In the case of the President’s absence, the Vice

 President would then assume all presidential responsibilities until the